studiobutter/Starward-gacha-log-to-UIGFv4/README.md

 # Starward Gacha Log to UIGF v4.0 conversion

+> [!IMPORTANT]
+> Starward now Supports UIGF v4.0 export with Multi-game Log export in a single file.
+This repository is archived.

 These are simple Python scripts that convert [Starward](https://github.com/Scighost/Starward)'s Gacha Log to UIGFv4 schema for easy importing to other services like [Hoyo Buddy](https://github.com/seriaati/hoyo-buddy).

 Following Format Supported: